aodhanlutetiae/dj_prod/assign.md

 This is what will take time: finding the data, and then finding the newsline.
 From that you write the opening par (or 2 pars), build a chart shows the reader something and add a wish list of potential interviewees.

 To ensure that all this work is visible in the portfolio, keep an account of what you do and of what works and what doesn't.
-In a worst-case scenario where you have little to show despite a lot of effort, your account of your effort will demonstrate the work you've done.
+In a worst-case scenario where you have little to show despite a lot of effort, your account will demonstrate the work you've done.